waseemd/Laravel-Catalog/README.md

 # Laravel-Catalog

-Makes a bare clone of the external repository in a local directory
+Make a clone of the external repository in a local directory

 git clone https://github.com/waseemd/Laravel_Catalog